By Michael Lee Cook, Adjunct Professor of Pastoral Care

 Michael Lee Cook is pastoral theologian and licensed psychotherapist in private practice, specializing in marriage and family care and counseling.
 He is also a clinical fellow and approved supervisor candidate in the American Association for Marriage and Family Therapy (AAMFT) and serves as the president of the South-Metro chapter of the Georgia Association for Marriage and Family Therapy (GAMFT).

-Michael also serves as an adjunct professor of pastoral care at Columbia Theological Seminary and Candler School of Theology.
+Michael also serves as an adjunct professor of pastoral care at Candler School of Theology, and a member of the faculty for the Leadership In Ministry program at Columbia Theological Seminary.
 His research interests include the psychology of religion, adoption, fatherhood, and the integration of theology and psychology.
 He is a member of the Society for Pastoral Theology (SPT), American Association of Pastoral Counselors (AAPC), and the American Academy of Religion (AAR).
 His forthcoming book, Black Fatherhood, Adoption, and Theology: A Contextual Analysis and Response (Peter Lang Publishing) is due out next month.

 He is an ordained Baptist Minister and is affiliated with the Episcopal Church.
 Michael is an avid runner, golfer and Army veteran.
 He spends his free time with his beautiful wife Crystal and two wonderful children, Myles and Lauren.